tux-type/supsmu/README.md

 ```

 ## Additional Information
-The implementation is designed to closely match the outputs of the Fortran version (available in R),
+The C algorithm is implemented with the intent to closely match the outputs of the Fortran version
-however there may still exist some inconsistencies.
+(available in R), however there may still exist some inconsistencies.

 ## References